hftf/roirpt/jeff-phrasing/README2.md

-Paradoxically, the ultimate end goal of this project is not for each user to customize and tweak their phrasing system or design their own, but, through it, once enough people have done so, to converge closer to a single ideal English phrasing system design.
+Paradoxically, the ultimate end goal of this project is not for each user to customize and tweak their phrasing system or design their own, but, through it, once enough people have done so, to converge closer to a single optimal English phrasing system design.
 People need to try diverse possibilities for us to collectively reach the best ideas.

 ## Phrasing system (default design)